 While on no way a bad snow pusher, it did rank in the bottom half of the shovels we tested in this aspect.
 Its straight shaft didn't work as well for us as the more ergonomic bent shaft of its sister product, the Suncast SC3250.
 But if you are not interested in the curved shaft design, this one is the way to go.

 Why You Should Trust Us

-We tested these shovels at Lake Tahoe, which averages more than 400 inches of snow a year.
-We tested all different snow conditions from deep and heavy snow as well as fluffy powder.
+We tested these shovels near Lake Tahoe, which averages more than 400 inches of snow a year.
+We tested all different snow conditions from deep and heavy slush to light and fluffy powder.
 We came up with five different tests to evaluate how well each shovel moved big volumes of snow, pushed light snow and scraped ice.
-We spend hours shoveling walkways, roofs, driveways and our parking lot.
+We spent hours shoveling walkways, driveways, roofs, and our parking lot.